 When shopping for a new multi-line phone system, the biggest thing to look out for is how many lines it supports and compare that to how many users you have on your system.
 You don’t want to pay for more than you need, but you also want a business phone service that allows you some room to grow.

 The multi-line telephone is your basic small business telephone system.
 It is the sturdy, reliable office phone system that you find in every professional office.
-It’s the old stand-by to unify communication and stay in touch with customers.
+It’s the reliable device to unify communication and stay in touch with customers.